WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Idaho/WaterAllocation/ReadME.md

 - AllocationAmount or AllocationMaximum
 - DataPublicationDate

----

-### 7) Code File: 7_IDwr_PODSiteToPOUSiteRelationships.py
+### 7) POD Site -To- POU Polygon Relationships
 Purpose: generate linking element between POD and POU sites that share the same water right.
-Note: podsitetopousiterelationships.csv output only needed if both POD and POU data is present, otherwise produces empty file.
+Note: podsitetopousiterelationships.csv output only needed if both POD and POU data is present, **otherwise produces empty file**.

-#### Inputs:

-- sites.csv

-#### Outputs:

-- podsitetopousiterelationships.csv

 #### Operation and Steps:
 - Read the sites.csv & waterallocations.csv input files.
 - Create three temporary dataframes: one for waterallocations, & two for site info that will store POD and POU data separately.
 - For the temporary POD dataframe...